breakfastitem/RoyalGameUnity/README.md

 ## Installation
 This program is created with the Unity engine.
 For editing, Create a new unity project and copy repository files into base folder.
 Remove the zip file.
+For usage download the royalgame zip file in the repository that contains the exe.

 ## Usage
-For usage, The royal game zip file in the repository contains the exe.
+run the exe or edit the project through unity.

 ## Credits